How to make video and audio accessible

 Why video captions are needed

-Captions provide a text alternative to spoken dialogue and can include non-dialogue sounds needed to understand the content, such as speaker names, sound effects, music, or laughter.
+Captions provide a text alternative to spoken audio and include non‑speech sounds needed for understanding a video, such as speaker names, music, sound effects or laughter.

 They help people who: